OwenMastropietro/Asymptotic-Complexity-Analysis/README.md

 ```
 - ***Time Complexity:*** *Θ(phi<sup>k</sup>) or Θ(phi<sup>2<sup>b</sup></sup>)*
 - ***Asymptotic Complexity Scatter Plot:***
-    - *The scatter plot we have created to display the asymptotic complexities of our implementation of the algorithm using mathplotlib*
+    - *The scatter plot we have created to display the asymptotic complexity of our implementation of the algorithm using mathplotlib*
 ![scatterplot-fib](images/scatterplot-fib.png)

 **Explore GCD(fib(k+1), fib(k))**